ringcentral/engage-voice-api-docs/docs/dialing/leads/bulk-import.md

 * `https://portal.vacd.biz/`
 * `https://portal.virtualacd.biz/`

-See the [authentication pages](../basics/authentication) for the [current system API](../basics/auth-ringcentral) and [legacy system API](../basics/auth-legacy) for more.
+See the [authentication pages](../../../basics/authentication) for the [current system API](../../../basics/auth-ringcentral) and [legacy system API](../../../basics/auth-legacy) for more.

+!!! alert "Please Note"
-> Note: to enumerate a list of Campaigns for the `campaignId` path property, section "Enumerating Campaigns" below.
+    To enumerate a list of Campaigns for the `campaignId` path property, please review section [Enumerating Campaigns](./#enumerating-campaigns) below.

 The JSON body consists of a set of options along with an array of leads in the `uploadLeads` property